rs/rest-layer/README.md

 }
 ```

 When a field validator implements this interface, the `Compile` method is called at the server initialization.
 It's a good place to pre-compute some data (i.e.: compile regexp) and verify validator configuration.
-If validator configuration contains issue, the `Compile` method must return an error, so the initialization of the resource will generate un fatal error.
+If validator configuration contains issues, the `Compile` method must return an error, so the initialization of the resource will generate a fatal error.

-Last but not least, a validator may implement some advanced serialization or transformation of the data to optimize it's storage.
+A validator may implement some advanced serialization or transformation of the data to optimize its storage.
 In order to read this data back and put it in a format suitable for JSON representation, a validator can implement the [schema.FieldSerializer](https://godoc.org/github.com/rs/rest-layer/schema#FieldSerializer) interface:

 ```go
 type FieldSerializer interface {